mgreiler/se-unlocked/Transcripts/EP_02_Scott.md

 We give them an actual problem and, uh, often we'll give them a real problem that the team is trying to solve something we're actively working on that way.
-They don't feel like it's some like, Hey, we're going to make a tic TAC toe program in C++.
+They don't feel like it's some like, Hey, we're going to make a tic TAC toe program in C#.
 We'll also give them some data, you know, give them some customer research, some mockups and stuff.
 And we want them to understand that it's not, we're asking you questions.
 It's we want to work with you because we're going to work with you for years, right?